superfliege/azure-docs.de-de/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-door-monitor.md

 ---
-title: Erhalten einer E-Mail beim Öffnen einer Tür per SendGrid-Dienst und Azure Functions | Microsoft-Dokumentation
+title: Receive an email when door is opened using SendGrid service and Azure Functions | Microsoft Docs
-description: Überwachen Sie den Magnetsensor, um zu erkennen, wenn eine Tür geöffnet wird, und verwenden Sie Azure Functions, um eine E-Mail-Benachrichtigung zu senden.
+description: Monitor the magnetic sensor to detect when a door is opened and use Azure Functions to send an email notification.
 author: liydu
 manager: jeffya
 ms.service: iot-hub